gabalo-data/analisis01-impo-textiles/README.md

 The project is structured to follow a logical data analysis workflow.

 ### 📂 `data/`
-Here we can find a sample file that shows the structure of each one of the CSVs utilized (sample.csv)
+Here we can find a sample file that shows the structure of each one of the CSVs utilized (sample.csv) and the one that contains the list of hs codes (pos_aranc.csv)

 ### 📂 `sql/`
 This folder contains sequential SQL scripts documenting the full ETL and modeling process: